LibreVR/Revive/README.md

 # Revive Compatibility Layer

-This is a proof-of-concept compatibility layer between the Oculus SDK and OpenVR.
+This is a compatibility layer between the Oculus SDK and OpenVR.
+It allows you to play Oculus-exclusive games on your HTC Vive.

-*WARNING:* This is still pre-release software, don't buy games from the Oculus Store expecting this layer to work for you.
-Even for the games that have installation instructions there may still be compatibility issues or it may not work at all for you.

 You can find a [community-compiled list of working games on the wiki](https://github.com/LibreVR/Revive/wiki/Compatibility-list), feel free to add your own results.